joseluistello/luistello.github.io/_posts/2021-07-09-data-analysis-process.md

 ##### 💡 Remember 💡

 The Analysis Data Process depends on the context in which you find yourself.
-- 👉🏼 Use this process like a framework 👈🏼
+- 👉🏼 Use this process as a framework 👈🏼

 If you are in the stage of Analyze, you can back to the Problem Stage.
-In the real world, It's normal to go back to the problem stage and understand that the quality of our data is not optimal.
+In the real world it's normal to go back to the problem stage and understand that the quality of our data is not optimal.
 Specially when you are helping to grow a company!

 ##### A holistic way to see the process